 This maximum is based on the death benefit that you initially purchase in the policy.
 You really need guidance from an IUL professional to get the best IUL plan.

 One reason a lot of Americans don’t have life insurance is because they assume it’s too expensive.
 In most situations, it couldn’t be further from the truth.
 There are several ways you can get affordable life insurance protection.

 One way is to cut out any tobacco you use.
-If you’re a smoker or use chewing tobacco, then you’re going to pay much higher rates for your insurance plan.
+If you’re a smoker or use chewing tobacco or smoke cigars, then you’re going to pay much higher rates for your insurance plan.
 Smokers have a higher risk of being diagnosed with various types of cancer or suffering from a heart attack.
 The insurance company is going to offset the risk by charging higher rates.
 Smoker are going to pay at least twice as much for their life insurance compared to non-smokers.

 Working with an Independent Insurance Agent

 When you’re shopping for life insurance, either an IUL plan or one of the other options, it’s important you find the best company for you.
 Every insurance company is different, and all of them have various benefits.
 When it comes to IUL, each company is going to have a different take on their policy.